Kryztofr/AutoOS/README.md

 ### AutoOS Installer
 In **AutoOS Installer** you can:
-- Personalize your Windows Theme preferences which are integrated using my [Auto Theme Switcher Windhawk Mod](https://windhawk.net/mods/auto-theme-switcher).
+- Personalize your Windows Theme settings which are integrated using my [Auto Theme Switcher Windhawk Mod](https://windhawk.net/mods/auto-theme-switcher).
 - Select your Browsers and Browser Extensions.
 - Select your Applications.
 - Import a pre-configured Custom Resolution Utility (CRU) profile.
 - Select which Graphics Card drivers are installed.
 The Graphic Cards are detected using SetupAPI and [pciids](https://github.com/pciutils/pciids) and the drivers are queried using official API endpoints to ensure compability with all NVIDIA, AMD and recent Intel GPUs.
 - Import a pre-configured MSI Afterburner profile.
-- Select your Windows Security preferences.
+- Select your Windows Security settings.

 Pressing **Install AutoOS** in the **AutoOS Installer** does the following:
 - Creates an optimized Power plan